Taking Action on the Day of Silence for LGBTQ+ Students

 - There are many ways to get involved and support LGBTQ+ folks on this important day.

 On the Day of Silence, LGBTQ+ students and allies take a vow of silence to push back against discrimination in school settings.
-The silence imposed on LGBTQ+ people is reclaimed and made into a powerful vehicle for raising people's awareness.
-Learn what the Day of Silence aims to accomplish, how it is observed today, and how to get involved and show your support.
+They reclaim the silence imposed on LGBTQ+ people and make it into a powerful vehicle for raising people's awareness.
+Learn what the Day of Silence aims to accomplish, how people observe it, and how to get involved and show your support.

 What Is the Day of Silence?